je-nnyt/tp/docs/UserGuide.md

 Required arguments: `name` , `budget` , `start` (check-in day of accommodation), `end` (check-out day of accommodation)

 > ⚠️ Note that checking-in and checking-out at an accommodation on the same day is considered invalid, but checking-out at Hotel A and checking-in at Hotel B on the same day is valid.
+If users are to stay at the same accommodation in two (or more) different/separated time periods, they are advised to add symbols like (2) for distinguishing purpose, otherwise it would be classified as having duplicate names for accommodations.

 Example of usage: